Free Case Evaluation

 • New York State and City Human Rights Laws (NYSHRL & NYCHRL)

-The No Severance Ultimatums Act aims to eliminate these coercive tactics and ensure that all employees have adequate time, information, and access to legal review before signing any severance agreement.
+The proposed NSUA aims to eliminate these coercive tactics and ensure that all employees have adequate time, information, and access to legal review before signing any severance agreement.

 Key Provisions of the No Severance Ultimatums Act

-The NSUA sets forth several critical legal standards that all employers operating in New York must now follow:
+If enacted, the Act would establish several critical legal standards that all employers operating in New York must follow:

 Mandatory Waiting Period

-• For employees aged 40 and older, this waiting period does not replace the 21-day consideration and 7-day revocation period required under the federal Older Workers Benefit Protection Act (OWBPA); it adds to it.
+• For employees aged 40 and older, this would not replace the 21-day consideration and 7-day revocation period required under the federal Older Workers Benefit Protection Act (OWBPA); it would add to it.

 Right to Legal Counsel Notification

-Employers must notify employees in writing of their right to consult with a New York severance agreement review lawyer before signing.
-The failure to do so renders the agreement unenforceable.
-This requirement affirms a longstanding best practice that is now codified into law: getting legal representation from an NYC severance agreement lawyer is a prudent strategy.
+Employers would be required to notify employees in writing of their right to consult with a New York severance agreement review lawyer before signing.
+Failure to do so would render the agreement unenforceable.

 Clear and Understandable Language

-Severance agreements must be written in plain, understandable language or the employee’s primary language, literacy level, and education.
-Agreements that use legalese, ambiguous phrasing, or translation deficiencies can now be challenged in court.
+Severance agreements would need to be written in plain, understandable language or in the employee’s primary language.
+Agreements that rely on legalese, ambiguous phrasing, or poor translations could be challenged in court.

 Prohibition on Threats or Retaliation